-NAF has established processes and protocols for GRM that have been updated to include the new categories under the ECT project and are handled based on clear protocols that are described in the project's operational manual.
+NAF has established processes and protocols for GRM that have been updated to include the new categories under the UCT project and are handled based on clear protocols that are described in the project's operational manual.
 Cases are received through one of the uptake channels clarified in figure (2), classifies as one of the following; Inquiry, Update Complaint, Suggestion, Compliment or Grievance; then either entered manually in the MIS by a call center agent or it gets reflected automatically on it.
 Cases in the MIS get assigned to concerned focal points in NAF that resolve them based on established protocols.

-Covering the period November 2020 to October 2021, around 83,000 cases were received through NAF GRM, including queries, of which 98.7 percent have been resolved.
-Complaints were largely found to be related to program eligibility (70 percent), with peaks in March 2021, following the merit results announcement in February 2021.
+Covering the period November 2020 to September 2024, around 352,000 cases were received through NAF GRM, including queries, of which more than 98 percent have been resolved.
 The Project Management Unit has shared a detailed report on the Grievance Redress Mechanism.